 Santa Clara, the leading club from the Azores, are the most westerly team competing in top division European football.
-Europe United features a second-tier match Santa Clara played at Varzim, overlooking a very different stretch of the Atlantic, in March 2018 and the Azoreans were promoted to the Portuguese Primeira Liga two months later.
+Europe United features a second-tier match when Santa Clara played at Varzim, overlooking a very different stretch of the Atlantic, in March 2018 and the Azoreans were promoted to the Portuguese Primeira Liga two months later.
 I headed way out west to visit this footballing outpost.

 Time moved fast.
 The clock on the church in the handsome main square of Ponta Delgada, the capital of this island chain, sped through the hours at pace.
 The DJ at the adjacent Raiz bar countered the lunatic minute hand with an airing of the languid ‘Sultans of Swing’ by Dire Straits.
 It was an unusual scene, but the Azores are the unique setting for this most remote of football clubs.